hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 no bug, just forgot to include the patch required for that PR

 [18:21:33](#16286196936549mIiif:gitter.im) <giesse (Gabriele Santilli)>:
 Ah, I tested `compose/deep` but didn't test with a path.
-The double copy kind of hurts. í ½í¸Ÿ
+The double copy kind of hurts. ğŸ˜Ÿ

 [18:37:13](#16286206336601pCIBg:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 > > people will quickly adjust to it